Configurational information measure of mesonic states in 4-flavor AdS/QCD: Introduction

 AdS/QCD comprises an effective paradigm to investigate meson resonances \cite{Colangelo:2008us}.
 Holographic QCD takes in the non-perturbative regime of QCD, with mesons being described by gauge fields of a Yang--Mills theory with flavor \cite{Csaki,Karch:2006pv,Branz:2010ub,Bianchi:2010cy}.
-Among the bottom-up approaches, the soft wall AdS/QCD requires a dilaton field coupled to gravity and can well describe Regge trajectories \cite{Karch:2006pv}.
-Complementarily, it is possible to introduce confinement (Wilson loop area law criteria) dynamically, by solving the coupled 5D Einstein-dilaton equations \cite{Gursoy:2007cb,dePaula:2008fp,Li:2013oda,He:2013qq}.
+Among the bottom-up approaches, the soft wall AdS/QCD requires a dilaton field coupled to gravity and can well describe Regge trajectories \cite{Karch:2006pv}. \cat{Knowing the spectrum of hadrons yields valuable information about the non-perturbative aspects of QCD, as well as the inner structure of hadrons.
+The analysis of the Regge trajectory of hadrons consists of one of the most efficient approaches for investigating the hadronic spectrum.
+The Regge trajectories for mesons constituted of light-flavor quarks are linear with good accuracy, with a universal slope $\alpha\approx 0.85$ GeV${}^2$, which arises in models of quark confinement.
+When the strange quarks, as well as the bottom and charm quarks, are taken into account, the Regge trajectory is not linear any longer \cite{Afonin:2014nya}.
+Another reason for the nonlinearity of Regge trajectories for heavy-flavor quarks is the screening of the quark-antiquark potential due to the additional $q\bar{q}$ pair production \cite{Gershtein:2006ng}.
+The nonlinearity of Regge trajectories sets in when mesons with heavier flavor are taken into account, being more pronounced and noticeable for heavier masses of the constituent quarks.
+To implement non-linear Regge trajectories, a deformation of the quadratic dilaton was employed and addressed in Ref. \cite{MartinContreras:2020cyg}, since Ref. \cite{Karch:2006pv} showed that a quadratic dilaton field correction in the AdS${}_5$ background yields a linear Regge behavior $M_n^2\propto n$, also avoiding the ambiguities in the choice of boundary conditions at the IR wall.
+When only light-flavor quarks are regarded, the constraints imposed by chiral symmetry in the limit of massless quarks yield the quadratic dilaton.
+In particular, the Regge behavior plays a prominent role in studying the hadronic spectrum, also working as a probe to the inner structure of mesons, providing direct hints of the type of their quark constituents. } Complementarily, it is possible to introduce confinement (Wilson loop area law criteria) dynamically, by solving the coupled 5D Einstein-dilaton equations \cite{Gursoy:2007cb,dePaula:2008fp,Li:2013oda,He:2013qq}.
 Bottom-up AdS/QCD complies with accurately fitting the QCD phenomenology as the asymptotic boundary field theory of gravity coupled to a gauge theory in the AdS bulk \cite{dePaula:2009za,Ballon-Bayona:2017sxa,Ballon-Bayona:2021ibm,MartinContreras:2022lxl,Afonin:2022hbb,MartinContreras:2020cyg,Afonin:2014nya}.
 Experimental data yields a well-established model to describe strange axial-vector $K_1$ mesons with positive parity, whose lighter family members have a similar quark composition.
 The quark model comprises two nonets, ${}^3P_1$ and the ${}^1P_1$, of axial-vector meson states with $J^P = 1^+$.
 The strange axial-vector meson states in each nonet can mix to create mass eigenstates $K_1(1270)$ and $K_1(1400)$, which thus have either an $s\bar{d}$ or a $d\bar{s}$ constitution.
 On the other hand, the $f_1$ meson family has $I^G(J^{PC})=0^+(1^{++})$ quantum numbers.